Administrative Management Theory - Explained

 Remember, the objective of Fayol's principles was to guide managers to efficiently organize and interact with employees.

-The individual functions of a manager may vary widely depending upon the type of manager and the nature of the managers responsibilities.
-As such, categorizing the functions of a manager helps understand what are the responsibilities of a manager.
+Per Fayol's Administrative Management Theory, categorizing the functions of a manager helps understand what are the responsibilities of a manager.
+Further, the individual functions of a manager may vary widely depending upon the type of manager and the nature of the managers responsibilities.

-Henri Fayol, in his classic 1916 book Administration Industrielle et Generale, Fayol laid out an informative categorization of managerial functions.
+In his classic 1916 book, Administration Industrielle et Generale, Henry Fayol laid out an informative categorization of managerial functions.
 These functions include:

 The functions of commanding and controlling have generally been collapsed under the function Leading.
 The result is the modern-day P-O-L-C framework of managerial functions.